-Sales tax-free products and services:
+Sales of tax-free products and services

-Who is obliged to register sales tax:
+Who is obliged to register sales tax

-When you sell in Arkansas, and you have “sufficient activity” in Arkansas, you need to be registered to collect and pay sales tax in Arkansas
+When you sell in Arkansas, and you have “sufficient activity” in Arkansas, you need to be registered to collect and pay sales tax in Arkansas.

-Starting July 1, 2019, online sellers or remote sellers with economic presence or establishing nexus in Arkansas must register to collect sales tax if they have $100,000 in annual Arkansas gross sales or 200+ transactions to Arkansas customers.
+Starting July 1, 2019, online sellers or remote sellers with an economic presence or establishing nexus in Arkansas must register to collect sales tax if they have $100,000 in annual Arkansas gross sales or 200+ transactions to Arkansas customers.

-If all your sales in Arkansas come from a marketplace reseller platform, in this case you can’t register for paying sales tax in Arkansas.
+If all your sales in Arkansas come from a marketplace reseller platform, in this case, you can’t register for paying sales tax in Arkansas.
 Your marketplace promoter pays the sales tax itself.

 If you are selling through your own website, then you will need to register for paying sales tax, if you meet the threshold for remote sellers.

-Sales tax payment and filing date:
+Sales tax payment and filing date

-Depending on your tax liability, determine your filing frequency – either annual, monthly or quarterly:
+Depending on your tax liability, determine your filing frequency – either annual, monthly, or quarterly:

-Annual – $0 to $25.00
+- Annual – $0 to $25.00;

-Quarterly – $25.01 to $100.00
+- Quarterly – $25.01 to $100.00;

-Monthly – $100.01 and up
+- Monthly – $100.01 and up.

 The Arkansas Department of Finance and Administration requires all sales tax filing to be completed by the 20th of the month following the assigned filing period.
 If the filing due date falls on a weekend or holiday, sales tax is due the next day.
-Quarterly filing periods end on the last days of March, June, September and December.
+Quarterly filing periods end on the last days of March, June, September, and December.

-Penalty and interest:
+Penalty and interest

-- Late Filing – 5% of tax due per month or cut (maximal 35%)
+- Late Filing – 5% of the tax due per month or cut (maximal 35%);

-- Late Payment – 5% of tax due per month or cut (maximal35%).
+- Late Payment – 5% of the tax due per month or cut (maximum 35%).